-Drunken Cobra will be owned and operated by Anthony Lampasona, an investor in the former Red Dot who built a reputation for booking the venue’s impressive slate of live bands, and his wife Kristin, who Anthony credits with bringing not only industry experience to the table, but also a liberal dose of level-headedness and business acumen.
+Drunken Cobra is owned and operated by Anthony Lampasona, an investor in the former Red Dot who built a reputation for booking the venue’s impressive slate of live bands, and his wife Kristin, who Anthony credits with bringing not only industry experience to the table, but also a liberal dose of level-headedness and business acumen.

 It’s a project, he says, which has been in their heads for a while and which he hopes will bring something new – and worthwhile – to the area.